PlanktoScope/forklift/docs/specs/00-package.md

 - This field is optional.
 - The route of a network service can be defined either as a port/protocol pair or as a combination of port, protocol, and one or more paths.
 A network service whose route is defined only as a port/protocol pair will overlap with another network service if and only if the other network service whose route is also defined only as a port/protocol pair.
 A network service whose route is defined with one or more paths will overlap with another network service if and only if both network services have the same port, the same protocol, and at least one overlapping path (for a definition of overlapping paths, refer below to description of the `path` field of the network service object).
-- Each network service object describes a network service resource which may or may not be in conflict with other network service resources; this is because multiple networks are not allowed to have overlapping routes.
+- Each network service object describes a network service resource which may or may not be in conflict with other network service resources; this is because multiple network services are not allowed to have overlapping routes.
 - If a set of package deployments contains two or more network service resources for services with overlapping routes from different package deployments, then the package deployments declaring those respective network services will be reported as conflicting with each other.
 Therefore, the overall set of package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of network services will not be satisfied.
 - Example: